darrenwaters/strava/README.md

 Now I had my dates expressed as, for example, Saturday, 8 September 2018 the next problem I had was in counting how many times the days of the week appear.
 And that's because now the strings are dates Excel doesn't actually see the text it's only aware of the underlying data value.

 So this is where I used the =TEXT function.
-So =TEXT(B2,"DDDD") converts the data in B2 to just a day in text in the cell.
+So =TEXT(B2,"DDDD") converted the data in B2 to just a day in text in the cell.
 Now I had a list of all the days of the week I had run.

 This then meant I could use =COUNTIF.
 And from that I could asily see that Sunday is my most regular day to run while Thursday is my least typical day to run.